 Another way of matching the garage door and front door is to seek design features that are similar.
 Choosing doors with comparable features can ensure that they match one another to enhance the home, whether it’s a specific window type or a consistent color scheme.

 Color is the first thing to grab attention towards a house, so choosing the proper colors for the front door and garage door is crucial.
 The basic rule is to choose three colors: one for walls, one for trim, and one for shutters, frames, and, of course, doorways.
 The best garage door color for red brick houses is brown garage doors over red brick houses.
 In general, neutral hues like white, taupe, and gray are most popular and look fantastic.
 Another striking contrast is to go for a black garage door and white front door, or vice-versa.

 Installing the garage door and the front door together enhances the charm of your space without spending heaps of dollars on upgrades later.

 We at Active Door, Garage Door Specialists in Hamilton, Oakville & Burlington, are here to provide you with a bunch of options that focus on unified designs, complementing color schemes, and structure for your garage door and front door.
-Call us at (905) 689-5308 today to request a visit or get an estimate!
+Get in touch with Active Garage Door Hamilton today to schedule a visit or receive an estimate.